Watergate complex: Watergate West

 Construction problems and leaks at Watergate West led the press to ridicule this building, like others in the complex, as the "Potomac Titanic".
 On March 2, 1971, residents of the Watergate West filed a lawsuit against SGI in which they claimed their units had defective stoves, faulty air conditioning, leaky windows and balconies, and deficient plumbing.
 SGI said the problems were similar to those with any new building, and that it had already spent $300,000 on repairs.

 Like the Watergate East, residents of this building have discussed buying the land beneath their building but do not need to do so until the land lease expires in 2070.

 Watergate 600

 Britain's National Coal Board Pension Fund sold the Watergate Office Building to John Hancock Mutual Life Insurance in the early 1990s.
 The building's office spaces were renovated in 1994, while the entire building saw extensive renovations in 1997.

 The Atlantic magazine owner David G. Bradley purchased the building in 2003.
 He renovated it once again, expanding its lobby and restaurant space.

 In March 2017, Bradley sold the building to the Washington Real Estate Investment Trust (WashREIT) for $135 million plus ownership in a WashREIT operating unit.
 WashREIT said it would continue renovating various spaces, upgrade and expand the rooftop amenities, and build a new fitness center and conference center.

+Origin of the name

+The complex sits near the eastern terminus of the Chesapeake and Ohio Canal, which operated from 1831 to 1924 and is now a National Historical Park.
+The remains of the gravity dam across Rock Creek, as well as Waste Weir #1 are at this site.